laurencelundblade/QCBOR/doc/Building.md

 QCBOR uses [semantic versioning](https://semver.org/spec/v2.0.0.html).
 The master version number appears in inc/qcbor/qcbor_common.h.
-It also appears in CMakelists.txt, in qcbor.spec and in GitHub releases.
+It also appears in CMakelists.txt, qcbor.spec, CHANGELOG.md and in GitHub releases.

 The master change history appears in CHANGELOG.md.
 The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.1.0/).
 The notes in GitHub releases are copied from CHANGELOG.md.
 The keeping of CHANGELOG.md and this GitHub release convention was adopted in version 1.6.2 and 2.0.0-beta.1.

+The shared library version, SOVERSION is set in CMakeLists.txt.
+It's range is 1..19 for QCBOR v1.x and 20... to QCBOR v2.x.
+It represents the ABI version for calls into the shared library, not the API compatibility of the public interface.
+This distinction is important because QCBOR makes heavy use of inlining in the public header files.
+This ABI version is updated relatively frequently, when ever there is a possibility of a change in the shared library ABI.

 See also @ref QCBORVersions